serverless/examples/aws-node-rekognition-analysis-s3-image/README.md

 -->
 # Analyse Image from S3 with Amazon Rekognition Example

-This example shows how to analys an image in an S3 bucket with Amazon Rekognition and return a list of labels.
+This example shows how to analyze an image in an S3 bucket with Amazon Rekognition and return a list of labels.

 ## Use-cases